udit710/Superpice/README.md

 - **Offer Exploration**: Showcases various offers and discounts available in different stores.
 - **User Reviews**: Users can read reviews for products.
 - **Search Functionality**: Enables users to search for specific products or categories.
+- **User Accounts**: Allows users to create and manage their personal accounts, including profile settings and order history.
+- **Cart Management**: Users can add products to their cart, view cart contents, and proceed to checkout.
+- **Notification System**: Notifies users about price drops, new offers, and stock availability.
+- **Multiple Payment Options**: Supports various payment methods including credit cards, digital wallets, and cash on delivery.
+- **Secure Checkout**: Implements advanced security measures to ensure safe and secure transactions.

+## Setup and Installation

+### Prerequisites

+- Java (Version 17.0 or higher)
+- Node.js and npm
+- Apache Maven
+- IDE (e.g., Visual Studio Code, IntelliJ IDEA)
+- Docker (for containerization)

 ## Run Instructions